McConnell went 'nuclear' to confirm Gorsuch. But Democrats changed Senate filibuster rules first.

 In 2013, Senate Democrats — then in the majority — triggered the nuclear option for the first time.

-Frustrated with what they considered the relentless Republican obstruction of Obama's appointments, Democrats led by Leader Harry Reid, then a Democratic senator from Nevada, changed the rules so that lower court and cabinet nominees could be confirmed with a simple majority, rather than the typical 60-vote threshold.
+Frustrated with what they considered the relentless Republican obstruction of Obama's appointments, Democrats led by Senate Majority Leader Harry Reid of Nevada, changed the rules so that lower court and Cabinet nominees could be confirmed with a simple majority, rather than the typical 60-vote threshold.

 McConnell railed against the change at the time, though the 60-vote threshold still applied to high court nominees.